mattstratton/castanet/README.md

 You will need to add a handful of configuration items to your `config.toml` file.
 You can take a look at the [example site](http://github.com/mattstratton/castanet/blahblahblah) to see them in action.
 They are described below:

+- `googleAnalytics` - the Google Analytics tracking ID.
+We use the async method.
+Example: `"UA-123-45"`

 - `[params]`
   - ~`homepage` - the fully qualified domain name of your homepage.
 This is different than the `BaseURL` setting, as it must be externally available for feed readers, and others.
 This must NOT end with a slash.
 Example: `"https://www.mattstratton.com"`~
   - `copyright_notice` - Your copyright information for the footer of the page.
 Can contain Markdown.
 Example: `"Copyright 2016 [Matt Stratton](https://www.mattstrattion.io)"`